 - a.
 Logging, updating and tracking for trends and considerations - b.
 Details of all dates of acknowledgement, holding and final response letters and the timely completion of all correspondence relating to the complaint - c.
-Compliance with the complaints in the categories that are required to complete the annual KO14b submission
+Compliance with the complaints in the categories that are required to complete the annual KO14b submission9

-This data is submitted by the management team to NHSE within the KO14b complaints report by 31 March annually and then published by NHS Digital
+This data is submitted By Allison Ellis Practice Manager to NHS E within the KO14b complaints report by 31 March annually and then published by NHS Digital

-&lt;sup>9 NHS Digital
+9 NHS Digital

-Tickhill & Colliery Medical Practice 4 Use of complaints as part of the revalidation process
+4 Use of complaints as part of the revalidation process